 - 1. Make sure switch is "ON" before starting. - 2.
-Return choke to the original position when saw first fires after starting with full choke.
-(Otherwise flooding will result and engine won't start.)

-3. Upon starting, allow to idle for 1 to 2 minutes for warm-up.
+Return chake to the original position when saw first fires when starting with full choke.
+(Otherwise flooding will result and engine won't start.) - Upon starting, allow saw to idle for 1 to 2 minutes for warm-up.